 With couples, often one or both people are completely focused on or emotionally consumed by things that are out of their control.
-I don’t think there is anything sadder than someone who is depressed or anxious over something he or she has no control over.
+We don’t think there is anything sadder than someone who is depressed or anxious over something he or she has no control over.

 In a relationship, anytime you focus on what your partner should or shouldn’t be doing, you’re focusing on something that is out of your control.